 Important facts about wood

-In an earlier post, I addressed the "renaissance of wood".
-Following that I will present the facts that I believe are the most important to consolidate some of the arguments in favor of the use of wood in architecture.
+In a previous post, I discussed the "Renaissance of wood."
+Building upon that, I would like to present the key facts that I believe are crucial in solidifying the arguments supporting the utilization of wood in architecture.

-The beauty and comfort of architectural forms and spaces are the results of a correct balance between the different materials.
-Each material stands for Architecture as the good ingredients stand for an exceptional dish.
-Also in an Orchestra the "woods" benefit from the company of "metals", "strings" and "percussion".
+The beauty and comfort of architectural forms and spaces stem from a harmonious balance between various materials.
+Just as good ingredients contribute to an exceptional dish, each material plays a vital role in architecture.
+It is akin to an orchestra where the "woods" complement and benefit from the presence of "metals," "strings," and "percussion."

 I think it is clear that I do not intend to sell wood, but I have to confess that I like wood a lot, I like nature, I like forests, I like trees and I am worried about the destruction of the environment.
 So I decided to present some facts that may help us understand the validity of wood when we have to prescribe the materials for our projects.